 Declutter and improve your sleep environment: Most people sleep better in a slightly cool room.

 In addition, it is best practice to not watch tv, use your computer or work on the bed.
+If you work from home or are looking for a remote job, it’s advisable to avoid working in the bedroom.
 Keep it dressed and attractive at all times.
 And make sure your bed is comfortable with the ideal firmness that makes for quality sleep.

 In conclusion, although Stacy’s story is fictional, the underlying facts it explains aren’t.
 Most of all, you are likely to become more sensitive, less hostile, less irritable and perform better at work if you’re getting enough sleep than when you’re not, according to various scientific studies.
 So you have to do all you can to get the best sleep even if it means changing your bed.
 You may just be helping yourself get along with your boss and keep your job.